Main Points

 Real danger exists in watching these violent videos on social media and in news coverage.
 Watching them puts you in harm’s way.
 You traumatize yourself by watching them.

-Yes, keeping up with current events helps us make decisions based on our values, perspectives, and well-being of our loved ones.
+Yes, keeping up with current events helps us make decisions based on our values, perspectives, and the well-being of our loved ones.
 However, watching scenes of violence, of atrocities, of massacres, of blood flowing brutality is an act of violence against ourselves.
 The trauma of the events is traumatizing to us.

 The videos of the atrocities and violence in the Israel-Gaza war coming through social media seem to be nonstop.
 Seeing one, as heartbreaking and infuriating as it may be, can be helpful information.
 But more than that is not required.